 Swift touches upon political “science” as he compares four different regimes in Gulliver’s Travels.
 Gulliver embodies the modern scientific spirit to discover, he finds himself disgusted by a great many people and things wherever he goes, like the naked women, because in modern science, the beauty of form must be reduced by means of a microscope to mere atomic ugliness, incapable of seeing form (he rejects his family on numerous occasions back home).
 Nature is a friend to humans by allotting us the experience of natural proportions, and those who can see proportions have a calm soul.

-Whereas Rabelais’s Pantagruel was revised and edited many times, leaving open the question of authorship, Swift deliberately obfuscates authority with a fabricated letter from Gulliver noting certain inaccuracies in the text.
+Whereas Rabelais’s Pantagruel was revised and edited many times over, leaving open the question of authorship, Swift deliberately obfuscates authority with a fabricated letter from Gulliver noting certain inaccuracies in the text.